-Canada's relations with Iceland began over 1,000 years ago when Icelandic explorer Leif Eriksson landed in L'Anse aux Meadows in Newfoundland.
+Canada and Iceland established formal diplomatic relations in 1947; however, the shared history of the two countries began over 1,000 years ago when Icelandic explorer Leif Eriksson landed in L'Anse aux Meadows in Newfoundland.
 Canada is home to the largest population of Icelandic immigrants (and their descendants) outside Iceland.
 Canada and Iceland enjoy solid relations founded on people-to-people links, and common values that underpin cooperation in multilateral organizations, in support of free trade, peace and security, human rights, climate and environment protection and the promotion of gender equality.
 Canada is represented in Iceland through our Embassy in Reykjavik.
-In Canada, Iceland maintains an Embassy in Ottawa, a Consulate General in Winnipeg and Honorary Consulates in Calgary, Charlottetown, Edmonton, Montréal, Halifax, Moncton, Québec, St. John’s, Winnipeg, Toronto and Vancouver.
+In Canada, Iceland maintains an Embassy in Ottawa, a Consulate General in Winnipeg and Honorary Consulates in Calgary, Charlottetown, Edmonton, Gimli, Montréal, Halifax, Québec, Regina, St. John’s, Toronto and Vancouver.

 Partnerships and organizations